pfoser/tutorial-express-leaflet/README.md

 Open `public/index.html` for editing and replace everything with the following HTML code:

-* Notice that we added a divider with id `map` to create our leaflet webmap in
+* Notice that we added a divider with id `map` to create our leaflet webmap in.
-* Note that the width and height of the divider must be set for the webmap to show (we will do this later in a CSS file)
+* Note that the width and height of the divider must be set for the webmap to show (we will do this later in a [CSS file](code/leaflet_express/public/stylesheets/style.css)).

 ```html
 <html>